Chia-vie/Group-34/README.md

 1) Tool for creating mock IFU (galaxy) spectra

-2) Easy solution for integrating sliders in plots, with large datasets
+### 2) Easy solution for integrating sliders in plots, with large datasets, + save button, Plotting, rcParams-Vorlage?
+Make a GUI?

-    Plotting, rcParams-Vorlage?

 3) Data handling

+## Things to consider:

+Need multiple functions, how to structure that?
+What to use for GUI?
+Possible tools:
+    Tkinter, PyQt, Plotly

+Object contains data,
+functions plot/ do stuff with data

+How to test?